 A Protein Skimmer

-Protein skimmer helps clean the toxic material, requiring less water change and continuously oxygenating the water.
+A protein skimmer helps clean the toxic material, requiring less water change and continuously oxygenating the water.

 Nutrients & CO2

-CO2 is essential for plants’ photosynthesis; CO2 presents in aquarium water may sometimes be insufficient for plants to undergo the process.
+CO2 is essential for plants’ photosynthesis; CO2 presented in aquarium water may sometimes be insufficient for plants to undergo the process.
 For this instance, a complete CO2 system may be necessary for plants’ survival and growth.